-Field experiences must be completed as specified by course requirements with no exceptions.
-Field experiences must be recorded during the semester in which they were obtained.
-Quality, approved field experiences gained during the summer (or during breaks or vacations during the regular academic year) must be recorded and submitted to the Teacher Preparation Program office upon arrival back on campus immediately following the experience(s).
+Clinical experiences must be completed as specified by course requirements with no exceptions.
+Clinical experiences must be recorded during the semester in which they were obtained.
+Quality, approved clinical experiences gained during the summer (or during breaks or vacations during the regular academic year) must be recorded and submitted to the Teacher Preparation Program office upon arrival back on campus immediately following the experience(s).
 Only upon formal petition will field hours be recorded more than a semester after being obtained.
-No more than 24 hours will be accepted for field experiences beyond the program requirements (e.g., band camp, tutoring, substitute teaching, sports camps, coaching, etc).
+No more than 24 approved hours will be accepted for clinical experiences beyond the program requirements (e.g., band camp, tutoring, substitute teaching, sports camps, coaching, etc).

 For transfer students, field hours may be documented after an evaluation of transfer experience and credits.
-It is the responsibility of the student to provide documentation of field experiences obtained from the institution previously attended.
-The transfer student should meet with his or her advisor and/or the ED 102 instructor to record these hours.
-This should be accomplished before the completion of ED 102.
+It is the responsibility of the student to provide documentation of clinical experiences obtained from the institution previously attended.
+The transfer student should meet with his or her advisor and/or the initial education course instructor to record these hours.
+This should be accomplished before the completion of the initial education course taken at Campbellsville University.

 Throughout the pre-professional program, candidates engage in Pre-Professional Development (PPD) such as workshops on/off campus and local, state and national conferences.
 This involvement aligns with individual professional development plans developed by candidates upon admission to the program and re-evaluated at designated checkpoints throughout the program of continuous assessment.

-Clinical practice is student teaching.
-Candidates are placed in school settings where they can further develop and demonstrate the knowledge, skills and dispositions to help all students learn.
+Clinical practice/student teaching: Candidates are placed in school settings where they can further develop and demonstrate the knowledge, skills and dispositions to help all students learn.
 Candidates work under the direction of the cooperating teacher and the university supervisor.
-Students also compile a new professional portfolio based on their unique experiences meeting all nine New Teacher Standards.
+Students also compile a new professional portfolio based on their unique experiences meeting all ten New Teacher Standards.

-A. Field Experiences
+A. Clinical experiences

-Field experiences, as already defined, provide practical, focused opportunities for candidates to develop and demonstrate the knowledge, skills and dispositions to effectively teach diverse student populations.
+Clinical experiences, as already defined, provide practical, focused opportunities for candidates to develop and demonstrate the knowledge, skills and dispositions to effectively teach diverse student populations.
 They can occur in classroom or specific educational or community based settings.
-All education classes will require the completion of field hours, and students will be placed in varied settings each semester.
-The methods classes incorporate a series of intensive on-site experiences in school settings which involve planning, designing, presenting and reflection upon these content specific presentations.
+All education classes will require the completion of field hours, and candidates will be placed in varied settings each semester.
+The methods classes incorporate a series of intensive on-site experiences in school settings which involve planning, designing, presenting and reflecting upon these content specific presentations.

-Field experiences are designed to expose the teacher candidate to the real world responsibilities of teachers who utilize the contextual backgrounds of students in educationally meaningful ways.
+Clinical experiences are designed to expose the teacher candidate to the real world responsibilities of teachers who utilize the contextual backgrounds of students in educationally meaningful ways.
 They are structured to align with the material addressed in the current classroom.
 All field hour requirements specified in a class will be evaluated for meeting objectives and assigned a grade.